Isidore van Kinsbergen: Commissions

 In 1862, the General Secretary of East Indies Alexis Loudon invited van Kinsbergen to join the government mission to Siam (present day Thailand) in February 1862 to cover the 1860 Treaty of Friendship, Trade and Navigation between the Netherlands and Siam.
 It was van Kinsbergen's first government assignment and he used the occasion to capture a number of curiosities in the country.

 During that period, the Batavia Society of Arts and Sciences, whose main interests were in archaeological research and conservation, became interested in the newly invented albumen print medium.
 The society felt that the world should know more about Javanese culture as expressed in the old inscriptions, statues, customs and temples.
 The Society arranged an archaeological tour around Java, headed by J.F.G.
 Brumund, a priest of the Batavian Evangelic Community and a specialist in Javanese.
 The Society also commissioned van Kinsbergen to accompany Brumund during his tour in order to illustrate Brumund's publication of Javanese culture and antiquities.
 The government granted permission for this tour, with the restriction that all wet-prints (cliches) would be government property and that extra printing would only be allowed with permission from the government.

 As part of his contract with the Batavian Society, van Kinsbergen had to take photographs of Borobudur, which had just been cleaned and restored.
 However, when he went to photograph the Panataran Hindu temple complex in East Java in 1867, he ran out of chemicals.
 In his enthusiasm for photographing the many reliefs of the temple complex, he used up so many glass slides that he could not go to Borobudur as he had intended to.
 The Society was nervous about van Kinsbergen's delay, so they did not grant his request to supply new slides.

 However, van Kinsbergen's photographs satisfied the Society and he became renowned as "the Society's Photographer".
 His work on repairing the system for managing water flow during his trip in the Dieng Plateau in order to photograph the Javanese Hindu temple there was avidly praised by the Society.
 The board then decided that van Kinsbergen was no longer obliged to follow Brumund's directions, but should pursue his own vision.
 Brumund published his work in 1868, but without the full illustrations of van Kinsbergen.
 Later in 1872, van Kinsbergen published photographs of monuments in Java, but he was criticized for missing some important ruins, for instance, those in the east of Kediri.

 Although Brumund's publication included drawings of Borobudur, the Batavia Society still felt that it was incomplete.
 In April 1873, van Kinsbergen set off to the monument.
 Cleaning, digging and other technical difficulties delayed his start in taking pictures until August that year.
-The wet monsoon season further hampered his work, resulting in a series of only 43 photographs taken between August to December.
+The wet monsoon season further hampered his work, resulting in a series of only 43 photographs taken between August and December.
 The Society was disappointed with the number of photographs, although satisfied with the printing and artistic quality.